wang-junjian/wang-junjian.github.io/_posts/2024-01-17-LLM-benchmarking.markdown

                         Conversation prompt template.
   --trust_remote_code   Trust remote code (e.g., from HuggingFace) whendownloading the model and tokenizer.
   --gpu_memory_utilization GPU_MEMORY_UTILIZATION
                         The ratio (between 0 and 1) of GPU memory toreserve for the model weights, activations, and KV cache.
-Highervalues will increase the KV cache size and thus improve the model'sthroughput.
+Highervalues will increase the KV cache size and thus improve the model sthroughput.
                         However, if the value is too high, it may cause out-of-memory (OOM) errors.
   --model MODEL         name or path of the huggingface model to use --tokenizer TOKENIZER